Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

-$\bullet$ \texttt{[sc2-P-AV-B]}: This is constructed through one further meta-update step from the course-level models in \texttt{[sc2-P-AV-M]}.
+$\bullet$ \texttt{[sc2-P-AV-B]}: This is constructed through one further meta-update step from \texttt{[sc2-P-AV-M]}.
 It uses the datasets from each demographic subgroup to create a separate model for each subgroup in each course.

 $\bullet$ \texttt{[sc2-P-AT-B]}: Taking one further meta-update step from \texttt{[sc2-P-AT-M]}, \texttt{[sc2-P-AT-B]} corresponds to the full MLPFL method we introduced in Section \ref{sec:scen2_meta}- \ref{sec:scen2_agg}.